Neotys-Labs/Script-Converter/README.md

 ## Feedbacks and bugs
 Open [an issue](https://github.com/Neotys-Labs/Script-Converter/issues) or contact [Neotys support](https://www.neotys.com/support/contact.html), and provide [log files](#logs) and/or LoadRunner Scripts.

+## Known issues
+- Converter throws StackOverflowError: increase XSS with additional parameter (for example -Xss10M).

 ## How to contribute

-The source code is not available yet.
-It will be opened soon to contribution.
+The source code of neoload-models [here](https://github.com/Neotys-Labs/neoload-models/).
+To contribute, see [CONTRIBUTING.md](CONTRIBUTING.md) file.